 Guava uses Logical Observation Identifiers Names and Codes (LOINC), a universal standard for identifying medical laboratory observations.
 This ensures that "LDL cholesterol" from Quest Diagnostics is recognized as the same biomarker as "LDL-C" from LabCorp, even if the naming conventions differ.

-By unifying these elements, the Provider Dashboard consolidates diverse data points into a comprehensive clinical overview.
-This enables you to identify critical trends and patterns, rather than just isolated numerical values.
+By unifying biomarkers and their units, the Provider Dashboard consolidates diverse data points into a comprehensive clinical overview.
+This makes it possible to identify trends across time and across labs, rather than interpreting each result in isolation.

 Longitudinal Biomarker Tracking for Better Clinical Insights